Phisketeer/phisketeer/doc/readme.txt

 Please do not hesitate to report bugs and suggestions to bugs@phisketeer.org or feedback@phisketeer.org!
 Any contributions are welcome.
 We are looking for volunteers and developers extending our team.
-Donations are also highly appreciated and ensure future development... ;-)
+Donations or any other support are also highly appreciated and ensure future development... ;-)

 One for all, all for you!
 Your Phisketeer team.